manuleo/mADAm-2019/docs/_posts/2019-12-01-The-situation-so-far.markdown

         {% include gender.html %}
     </div>
     <div class="col-sm-12 col-md-3">
-            By multiplying this data together with the same demographic age-range information, a much preciser number for national food demand is obtained.
+            By multiplying this data with the same demographic age-range information, a much preciser number for national food demand is obtained.
 This takes situations into account where a nation’s population composition differs substantially to others due to wars (where the male population is significantly reduced).
 Additionally, the age-sex-pyramid of less developed countries often shows higher shares of young people and babies, who evidently need less than an adult person.
     </div>
     <div class="col-sm-12 col-md-2"></div>
 </div>